 The Mammoth Hot Springs 1.75-mile boardwalk trail enables you to see this iconic landmark up-close.
 It takes about an hour to explore the Upper and Lower terraces, home to about 50 hot springs.
 Liberty Cap is among the best known of the Upper Terraces features.
 Rising 37 feet in the air, this cone got its name in 1871 because of its resemblance to the peaked caps worn during the French Revolution.

 2. The High Country Above Treeline

-This justifiably popular 6-mile round-trip trail has fantastic wildflowers in July and August, wildlife-watching (look for bighorn sheep, elk and bears) and big views from the summit fire tower.
+This justifiably popular 6-mile round-trip trail on Mount Washburn has fantastic wildflowers in July and August, wildlife-watching (look for bighorn sheep, elk and bears) and big views from the summit fire tower.
 Start early to avoid summer afternoon thunderstorms.
 From the pass, switchback up to a ridge that leads to the 10,243-foot peak where you’ll spot the Hayden Valley, several geyser basins and the southern edge of the Yellowstone caldera.

 3. Stunning Waterfalls

 If hot springs and waterfalls are on your hiking list, head to Fairy Falls, a 5.2-mile easy, round-trip hike that meanders through a young lodgepole pine forest in an area devastated by the 1988 fires.
 The Fairy Falls trailhead and parking lot are located one mile south of Midway Geyser Basin.
 Hike the revamped spur trail to Picture Hill where visitors snap photos of the Grand Prismatic Spring and Excelsior Geyser from above.

 After Picture Hill, backtrack to Freight Hill and then connect with the Fairy Falls Trail.